jestjs/jest/README.md

 ```

 ### `automock` [boolean]
-(default: true)
+(default: false)

-By default, Jest mocks every module automatically.
-If you are building a small
-JavaScript library and would like to use Jest, you may not want to use
-automocking.
-You can disable this option and create manual mocks or explicitly
-mock modules using `jest.mock(moduleName)`.
+This option is disabled by default.
+If you are introducing Jest to a large organization with an existing codebase but few tests, enabling this option can be helpful to introduce unit tests gradually.
+Modules can be explicitly auto-mocked using `jest.mock(moduleName)`.

 ### `browser` [boolean]
 (default: false)